-The original evidence-based practice intervention, STAND, was created by Dr. Mike Smith at Mercer University School of Medicine in Georgia, and designed for youth in the rural South.
-“STAND” is the acronym for Students Together Against Negative Decisions.
+The original intervention, STAND (Students Together Against Negative Decisions), was created at Mercer University in Georgia, and was designed for youth in the rural South.
 The program was very effective and showed promising benefits for other groups of youth, including tribal teens.
-Subsequently, Lori de Ravello and Scott Tulloch of the CDC and the I.H.S.
-National STD Program assembled tribal health leaders from around the United States to develop a culturally respectful version of STAND for use in American Indian and Alaska Native communities.
-The national work group, funded and supported by the CDC and Prevention/Division of STD Prevention, the I.H.S.
-National STD Program, and the National Coalition of STD Directors made substantial enhancements to the original STAND, providing cultural fit and relevant teachings.
-Native youth groups reviewed portions of the curriculum in addition to a cadre of external expert reviewers from Indian Country.
-Subsequently, Native STAND was validated in four B.I.E. schools and one reservation community.
+With funding and support from the Centers for Disease Control and Prevention, the Indian Health Services National STD Program, and the National Coalition of STD Directors, tribal health leaders from around the United States were assembled to culturally adapt STAND for use in American Indian and Alaska Native communities.
+The enhanced curriculum was then reviewed by Native youth groups and a cadre of external expert reviewers from Indian Country.
+Subsequently, the effectiveness of Native STAND has been validated in four Bureau of Indian Education (BIE) schools and one reservation community.

-Teens who receive the Native STAND program often go on to act as peer educators, engaging in health promoting conversations with other teens.
-In this way, Native STAND empowers tribal youth to communicate accurate information on sexual health to other teens.
-In several cases, communities have formed Native STAND clubs to continue learning and provide peer education.
+Teens who receive the Native STAND program often go on to become peer educators, engaging in health promoting conversations with other teens.
+In this way, Native STAND empowers tribal youth to communicate accurate sexual health information to other teens.

-To view the Native STAND Manuals visit the Resources Page http://oregonprc.org/native-stand-resources.html
+To view the Native STAND Manuals and lesson plans, click here.

 Native STAND has been validated in four BIE schools and one reservation community.
 The major positive impacts are:

 - Teens demonstrated significant and consistent improvements in knowledge of STD/HIV prevention, reproductive health, and healthy relationships.